News & Events

 • A half dozen Zoom and in-person interviews with prospective Pastors.

-• Prospective Pastor was identified and decision reached with one candidate who was called to another Church.
+• Prospective Pastor was identified, and a decision reached with one candidate who was called to another Church.

 • Networking within Hebron (w/ guest Pastors and with congregants) and external of Hebron to find candidates.